NilanjanaLodh/OpenPrinting_CPD_Libraries/README.md

-# CUPS, IPP Backend for Common Print Dialog
+# Frontend and Backend Libraries for Common Print Dialog

-This repository contains one of the two components of my Google Summer of Code'17 project with The Linux Foundation, i.e the **CPD libraries** for Frontend and Backend .
+This repository contains one of the two components of my Google Summer of Code'17 project with The Linux Foundation, i.e the **CPD libraries** for Frontend and Backend.
 The other component can be found [here](https://github.com/NilanjanaLodh/OpenPrinting_CUPS_Backend).

+These libraries allow the CPD frontend and backends to communicate with each other over the D-Bus.
+The Frontend library also provides some extra functionality to deal with Printers, Settings, etc. in a high level manner.

 ## Background